danhowarthgov/content-inventory_services-week-24/README.md

 # Content inventory and rolling audits – Services Week 2024
-Resources from the <a href="https://www.eventbrite.com/e/content-inventory-and-rolling-audits-services-week-2024-tickets-858213779517">content inventory and rolling audits session at Services Week 2024</a>, delivered by Dan Howarth, lead content designer at Department for Business and Trade (DBT).
-Including slides, links and contact details.
+Resources from the content inventory and rolling audits session at Services Week 2024, delivered by Dan Howarth, lead content designer at Department for Business and Trade (DBT).
+Includes slides, links and contact details.

 ## About the session